cryptokroko515/cryptokroko515/README.md

 * _Pihole - Adblocker
 * _RaspiBlitz - This is a very cool project to do.
 Easy setup, thanks Rootzoll!_

 On my github you see a selection made by others (all credits go out to their builders, there are some very cool projects here, but i have not tested all).
 I just take the time to see if and how it works to get to know code.
+Focus lies on ETF, Balance, Crypto portfolio.

 #### **Portfolio Management :**
 * https://github.com/leoncvlt/cryptodex Great script for the Kraken exchange with marketcap.